gnudatalanguage/gdl/README.md

   bugs, complaints, suggestions and comments.

 Code enhancements in the form of pull requests are very welcome!
-Note that contributions can be made in C/C++, IDL/GDL or Python, as well as by providing enhancements and extensions of the README files, diagnostic messages, etc.
+Note that contributions can be made in C++, IDL/GDL or Python, as well as by providing enhancements and extensions of the README files, diagnostic messages, etc.

-Among the major challenges GDL development is facing there are:
+Among the major challenges GDL development is facing currently, there are:
 - [enhancing test coverage](https://codecov.io/github/gnudatalanguage/gdl?branch=master) by writing test programs in GDL
-- coming up with a viable workflow for developing and maintaining GDL reference docs and examples (using the [Jupyter kernel](https://github.com/gnudatalanguage/idl_kernel)?)
+- streamlining development and maintainance of GDL reference docs and examples (using the [Jupyter kernel](https://github.com/gnudatalanguage/idl_kernel)?)
 - bringing in into the team the needed know-how to address the [backlog of ANTLR-related issues](https://github.com/gnudatalanguage/gdl/labels/antlr)
-- increasing presence within and interoperability with the Python ecosystem (including adding support for Python 3 - calling GDL from Python 2 and calling Python 2 from GDL is already implemented!)
+- increasing presence within and interoperability with the Python ecosystem, including adding support for Python 3 (calling GDL from Python 2 and calling Python 2 from GDL is already implemented!)

 Help welcome!

 Information resources
 ---------------------

-As GDL is almost 100% compatible with IDL (although not complete as many subroutines are waiting to be implemented), resources for IDL constitute valuable sources of information for GDL users as well.
+As GDL is aimed as a drop-in replacement for IDL, resources for IDL constitute valuable sources of information for GDL users as well.
 These include:
 - the [official IDL documentation](https://www.harrisgeospatial.com/docs/)